 The Kennebec Arsenal is a unique historic landmark in Maine that covers around 40 acres of land, with 8 granite buildings of Greek and Gothic revival style that were originally used as military munitions buildings in the early 1800s.

 After the arsenal closed in 1903, it became a mental health institution until the 1970s, and has since been in a steady state of disrepair and neglect.
-There has been renewed attention on its preservation and rehabilitation over the last decade, but as of today, you cannot enter the buildings in their dangerously dilapidated states, but they are a very cool sight to see from the outside.
+There has been renewed attention on its preservation and rehabilitation over the last decade.
+As of today, however, you cannot enter the buildings in their dangerously dilapidated states, but they are a very cool sight to see from the outside.

 Location: 40 Vaughans Ln, South Berwick, ME 03908